al-ikki/al-ikki/README.md

 - 👀 I’m interested in robotics, machine learning, and integration of science in the computing world.
 - 🌱 I’m currently learning the basics of programming through CS50 and reading.
 - 💞️ I’m looking to collaborate on anything, really.
 I just want to learn more.
-- 📫 How to reach me: chat me on Reddit.
-My username is Leading_Ad637.
-- 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I'm Filipino.

 <!---